You know you have become a political icon when you change the language of

 dismayed over the support he garners in the Black Community.
 It’s during this

-period I find myself covering the Mayor DC for WEAA-FM in Baltimore.
+period I find myself covering the Mayor for WEAA-FM in Baltimore.
 I join

 forces with WHUR-FM in Washington.
 WHUR and WHMM-TV are the only media outlets